kmrgirish/gosim/README.md

 ## Simulation
 Tests running in Gosim run inside Gosim's simulation environment.
-In the simulation tests can create simulated machines that can talk to eachother over a simulated network, crash and restart machine, introduce latency, and more.
+In the simulation, tests can create simulated machines that can talk to each other over a simulated network, crash and restart machine, introduce latency, and more.
 The following longer example shows some of those features:
 ```go